 Diamonds have been a symbol of wealth and status for hundreds of years.
 Because diamonds are relatively rare, and the demand for diamonds is high, diamonds have always commanded a premium price.
-Lab-grown diamonds, on the other hand, can be produced in potentially infinite quantities, which is sure to shake up the diamond buying game in the coming years.
+On the other hand, lab-grown diamonds can be produced in potentially infinite quantities and cost as much as 30-50% less.

-In this blog post, we cover everything you need to know about buying lab-grown diamonds
+This blog post covers everything you need to know about buying lab-grown diamonds.

-Gem-quality lab-grown diamonds became available in the mid 2010s.
-They are created by simulating the conditions of intense heat and pressure similar to those that were responsible for creating natural diamonds.
-Lab-grown diamonds have the exact same chemical makeup as naturally-grown diamonds, and are so similar to naturally-grown diamonds that they are indistinguishable to the naked eye.
-In fact, only a diamond expert with specialized equipment can tell the difference.
+Gem-quality lab-grown diamonds became available in the mid-2010s.
+They are created by simulating the conditions of intense heat and pressure similar to those responsible for producing natural diamonds.
+Lab-grown diamonds have the exact same chemical makeup as naturally-grown diamonds and are so similar to naturally-grown diamonds that they are indistinguishable to the naked eye.
+Only a diamond expert with specialized equipment can tell the difference.

 Famous pieces of art can sell for millions of dollars.
-A great example of this is Pablo Picasso's painting called ‘Woman of the Algiers’ that recently sold for $106.5 million.
+A great example is Pablo Picasso's painting called ‘Woman of the Algiers' which recently sold for $106.5 million.

-Imagine there is a technology that can scan and make an exact replica of this famous painting.
-The exact same materials, size, and signature.
+Imagine there is a technology that can scan and make an exact replica of this famous painting: the same materials, size, and signature.
 The replica is so well made that even an expert cannot tell the difference without specialized equipment.
-Would you say they’re exactly the same thing?
+Would you say they’re the same thing?
 In this scenario, the answer is yes.
-They are the exact same.
-The only difference is that one is a replica and one is an original.
+They are the same.
+The only difference is that one is a replica, and one is an original.

-The key difference between the original and the replica is the artist.
-The original is more expensive because it was painted by Picasso, the original creator.
+The critical difference between the original and the replica is the artist.
+The original is more expensive because Picasso, the original creator, painted it.

-This analogy is perfect example for lab-grown versus naturally-grown diamonds.
-They are the exact same material, one is grown in a lab, the other was grown in the earth.
+This analogy is a great way to illustrate the difference between lab-grown and naturally-grown diamonds.
+They are the same material; one is grown in a lab and the other was grown in the earth.

 Benefits of Lab-Grown Diamonds

-The biggest benefits to lab-grown diamonds are that they can cost as much as 50-60% less than naturally grown diamonds, and they are available in potentially limitless supply.
+The most significant benefit to lab-grown diamonds is that they can cost as much as 50-60% less than naturally grown diamonds and are available in potentially limitless supply.

 Natural diamonds, on the other hand, have a finite supply.
-No new diamonds are being formed in the earth, and no new significant sources of natural diamonds have been found for 30 years.
+No new diamonds are being formed in the earth, and no new significant sources of natural diamonds have been discovered for 30 years.

 Lab-Grown Diamonds are Not Imitations

 In the past, diamond imitations, mainly cubic zirconia and moissanite, have been available for purchase.
-Both of these imitations can be distinguished by the naked eye, and neither of them has the same sparkle, durability, and hardness of a diamond.
+Both of these imitations are distinguishable by the naked eye, and neither has the same sparkle, durability, and hardness as a diamond.

 Which Should You Choose?

 Purchasing fine jewelry is a very personal decision.
 If having a naturally-grown diamond is important to you, we suggest you go that route.
-If other factors are more important to you such as price or carat weight, lab-grown diamonds are a fantastic choice.
+Lab-grown diamonds are a fantastic choice if other factors are more important to you, such as price or carat weight.